rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ### Custom Derive

-Custom derives are a special type of proc macro.
+Custom derives are a special type of proc `macro`.

 TODO: more? [#1160](https://github.com/rust-lang/rustc-dev-guide/issues/1160)